Nethravathi01/Hotel-Data-insights/README.md

 Revenue Insights in Hospitality Domain.pbix – The main Power BI dashboard file.
 Data files (CSV/XLSX) – Raw and processed data used for analysis.

-How to Use the Dashboard?

-1. Download the PBIX file (Revenue Insights in Hospitality Domain.pbix).
-2. Open it in Power BI Desktop.
-3. Explore the interactive visualizations and insights.

 Future Improvements